-In case server is configured as a pure master and just routes requests to agents it is important to handle requests without delays and to not allow the network thread to sleep.
+In cases where the server is configured as a pure master and just routes requests to agents, it is important to handle requests without delays and not allow the network thread to sleep.
 There is a busy loop for that.
-After and incoming request the network thread uses CPU poll for
+After an incoming request, the network thread uses CPU poll for

 10 * net_wait_tm milliseconds if

-net_wait_tm is a positive number or polls only with CPU in case
+net_wait_tm is a positive number or polls only with the CPU if

-net_wait_tm = -1 - this way the poller sets timeout to actual agent's timeouts on system polling call.
+net_wait_tm = -1 - in this case, the poller sets the timeout to the actual agent's timeouts on the system polling call.

-WARNING: CPU busy loop actually loads CPU core, so setting this value to any non-default will cause noticeable CPU usage even with idle server.
+WARNING: A CPU busy loop actually loads the CPU core, so setting this value to any non-default value will cause noticeable CPU usage even with an idle server.

 Defines how many clients are accepted on each iteration of the network loop.
 Default is 0 (unlimited), which should be fine for most users.
 This is a fine-tuning option to control the throughput of the network loop in high load scenarios.

 Defines how many requests are processed on each iteration of the network loop.
-Default is 0 (unlimited), which should be fine for most users.
-This is a fine tuning option to control the throughput of the network loop in high load scenarios.
+The default is 0 (unlimited), which should be fine for most users.
+This is a fine-tuning option to control the throughput of the network loop in high load scenarios.

-This setting lets you specify the network address of the node.
-By default it is set to replication listen address.
-That is correct in most cases, however there are situations where you have to specify it manually:
+This setting allows you to specify the network address of the node.
+By default, it is set to the replication listen ddress.
+This is correct in most cases; however, there are situations where you have to specify it manually: